pojome/pojo-digital-donations/languages/readme.txt

 ********************************************************

-  Easy Digital Downloads I18n
+  Pojo Digital Donations I18n
   ============================

   Do not put custom translations here.
-They will be deleted on Easy Digital Downloads updates.
+They will be deleted on Pojo Digital Donations updates.

   Keep custom PDD translations in /wp-content/languages/pdd/